-Hamilton isn't shy about owning its industrial past, but it also can confidently boast about its incredible green spaces.
+The city's not shy about owning its industrial past, but it can also confidently brag about its incredible green spaces.

-Set between the trails of the Niagara Escarpment and shores of Lake Ontario, the city is surrounded by breathtaking nature on all sides.
+Set between the trails of the Niagara Escarpment and shores of Lake Ontario, the city's surrounded by breathtaking nature on all sides, with lush forest walks, world-class gardens, and endless waterfront -all within easy reach and minutes from the downtown core.

 The rolling hills and country roads throughout Hamilton attract road cyclists to the area for group rides and training.
 Clara Hughes trained for the Olympics on the infamous Sydenham Road, with views of the Dundas Valley.